Frequently Asked Questions

 What are the new community engagement requirements?

-The community engagement requirements require non-excluded adults on Medicaid Expansion, ages 19-64, to participate in community engagement activities to keep their health coverage.
+The community engagement requirement requires non-excluded adults on Medicaid Expansion, aged 19-64, to participate in community engagement activities to keep their health coverage.

 - 80 hours a month: You must spend at least 80 hours each month doing certain activities.